xolisas/Fawn/README.md

 3. Images available on repo.  https://github.com/xolisas/Fawn/tree/master/Images

+4. Test case

-4. You can download the following collection and import on postman to run https://github.com/xolisas/Fawn/blob/master/LisaTestsThorMovie.postman_collection.json
+5. You can download the following collection and import on postman to run https://github.com/xolisas/Fawn/blob/master/LisaTestsThorMovie.postman_collection.json

 # Wiki: useful for ...